Guide Likely

 • Realistic physical reactions: NPCs limped if you shot them in the leg.
 They crawled.
 They called for help specifically

 All of that in 2018, on a PS4.
-Now imagine what seven years of development and PS5 hardware allow.
+Seven years of development and PS5 hardware open a different ceiling entirely.

 Lucia in the streets of Vice City, surrounded by realistically behaving NPCs